 New Balance 1260 v5 Fully Reviewed Review Facts

-New Balance is a fairly old athletic brand, known for their shoes and sporting equipment.
-New Balance is one of the few companies based in the United States that does a majority of their production in the States as well, which is definitely an interesting thing to consider.
+New Balance is a fairly old athletic brand, known for its shoes and sporting equipment.
+New Balance is one of the few companies based in the United States that does a majority of their products in the States as well, which is definitely an interesting thing to consider.
 The New Balance 1260 v5 is one of New Balance’s shoe lines designed for more serious running, specifically for overpronators.
 The 1260 v5 was released in 2015, and its design favors stability and support above all.

 The outsole of the New Balance 1260 v5 is made of blown rubber.
 Blown rubber is a special type of rubber that has air mixed into it while it is being formed.
 This makes the rubber more lightweight and a bit more soft upon impact than other rubber outsoles.